Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

 </details>

-Follow the steps below to manually walk through the steps to register and configure the applications in the Azure portal.
+Follow the steps below to manually walk through the steps to register and configure the applications.

 #### Choose the Azure AD tenant where you want to create your applications

 As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page.
-Then select **switch directory** to change your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
+   Change your portal session to the desired Azure AD tenant.

 #### Register the UWP App (UWP-App-calling-MSGraph)